 His story is all too familiar.
 I made similar mistakes when I first started investing because I too panicked when a stock didn’t go the way I thought it would.
 The beginning of my investment career were filled with moments of me selling low and buying high because when stocks go down, I will sell and then when they go up, I will buy them again thinking I will miss the boat otherwise.
 Over time, I managed to learn from my mistakes but the early lessons were very costly.

 When stocks go down significantly, some of us almost get this sickening feeling in our stomach.
 Sure, any individual stock could go up significantly and boost our portfolio’s performance, but the risk is also very high.

 Some people who pick individual stocks don’t even know much about the company.
 In essence, many of these people are treating the stock market like a casino.
 Furthermore, many of us don’t have the tolerance to properly manage the emotional roller coaster of individual stock prices going up and down.
-We end up buying high, and selling low because of our greed and fear.
+We end up buying high, and selling low because of greed and fear.

 Low cost index funds on the other hand are much less volatile.
 No one will become rich overnight, but it is a much more dependable way to investing in equities.
-It gives us comfort that our portfolio would not get crushed if something horrible happens to any particular company (e.g. Enron), and will help us better see the long term benefits of investing in the stock market.
+It gives us comfort that our portfolio wouldn’t get crushed if something horrible happens to any particular company (e.g. Enron), and will help us better see the long term benefits of investing in the stock market.

 Editor's Note: I've begun tracking my assets through Personal Capital.
 I'm only using the free service so far and I no longer have to log into all the different accounts just to pull the numbers.
 And with a single screen showing all my assets, it's much easier to figure out when I need to rebalance or where I stand on the path to financial independence.